alokm/defi-wallet/question-answer.md

 ![Developers](https://i1.sndcdn.com/artworks-000006621616-ej5015-t500x500.jpg)

 To win in this early and fast-evolving market, the answer is to prioritize the needs of *developer partners* over the needs of all other user personas in the short-term.
-While it is always nice to have a better user experience for wallet end users, the more capable platform is the more likely to win in the long-term.
+While it is always nice to have a better user experience for wallet end users, the more capable a platform is the more likely to win in the long-term.
 To have the more capable platform, defi-wallet needs to position itself as the most compelling wallet integration option for the diverse *developer partner* community.

 **Win the developer community, and all other user personas will be easier wins.**